We’ve looked at the changes in the paediatric resuscitation guidelines, here we take a closer look at neonatal guidelines.

 The umbilical cord: Leave it hanging?

 We should delay clamping the cord for sixty seconds after the first cry.
-Researchers are looking at the benefit of beginning resuscitation whilst the cord still remains intact.
-Immediate cord clamping (ICC) has been shown to significantly reduce ventricular pre-load while simultaneously adding to left ventricular afterload.
+Researchers are looking at the benefit of beginning resuscitation whilst the cord remains intact.
+Immediate cord clamping (ICC) significantly reduces ventricular pre-load while adding to left ventricular afterload.

 Inflation and ventilation breaths: Increased pressure